-The Youth Leadership Forum on Reconciliation will bring together 64 senior high school youth (ages 14-18) selected from across Canada based on their answer to the question “what does Reconciliation mean to you?”.
-We’re looking for inspiration using whatever medium you choose that will spark ideas or strategies that could foster greater dialogue and understanding among non-Indigenous and Indigenous young people.
+The Youth Leadership Forum on Reconciliation will bring together 70 youth (ages 14-18) half of them Indigenous, and half non-Indigenous from across the country based on their answer to the question “what does Reconciliation mean to you?”

 IT’S A WRAP!

 2019 Diversity and Inclusion Forum

 June 29 to July 6, 2019 – Toronto, Ontario.

 This summer’s national youth forum on Diversity and Inclusion, hosted in the Greater Toronto Area from June 29th to July 6th, was a huge success!
 But don’t just take our word for it –

 “Being able to have those conversations and see what living as a Muslim looks like outside of my school textbook provided me with a new perspective.
 Something personal that I took away from the experience was what it felt like to wear a hijab. [..]
 While the hijab was being tied on my head by one of the youth leaders, I felt an immediate connection and a deeper sense of understanding than I had ever had before about the reasons why hijabs are worn and what it feels like to wear one.”